 Ashtanga is a breath-centered, healing method of yoga.
-The heartbeat of Ashtanga is the synchronization of breath and movement called vinyasa.
+The heartbeat of the practice is the synchronization of breath and movement called vinyasa.
 Each breath literally leads each movement.
-This yoga method follows a fixed sequence of postures beginning with the Primary Series.
+This yoga method follows a set sequence of postures starting with the Primary Series.
 Through conscious breathing (breath), purposeful movement (posture/bandha), and concentration (drishti), the practice gradually creates steadiness in body and mind.

 - Opening Chant vande gurunam charanaravinde sandarsita svatmasukhava bodhe nihsreyase jangalikayamane samsara halahala mohasantyai abahu purusakaram sankhacakrasi dharinam sahasra sirasam svetam pranamami patanjalim om

 - Closing Chant om svasthi praja bhyaha pari pala yantam nya yena margena mahim mahishaha go brahmanebhyaha shubamastu nityam lokah samastah sukhino bhavantu shanti shanti shantihi

 VINYASA Vinyasa is the synchronization of breath and movement.
 Each breath literally leads each movement.
 The continuity of breath-syncronized movements build internal heat that detoxifies the body and calms the mind.